Developer & Property Owners Association Representation

 Many times disputes arise at the time of turnover of control of the community from the developer to the POA.

 Attorney Melanie Davis has formed numerous property owners' associations and knows what is required to maintain them.
-Many times, but not always, property owners' associations are separate legal entities that are Tennessee not-for-profit corporations.
-These entities require keeping of corporate books and records with the Secretary of State's Office.
-Property owners' associations further have duties set forth in restrictions of record for the community, in their by-laws or as prescribed to them by Planning Commissions or other governmental agencies that offer and require property owners' associations where subdivisions have common areas to be maintained.
+Many times, but not always, property owners' associations are separate legal entities that are Tennessee nonprofit corporations.
+These entities have statutory requirements regarding record keeping and are registered with the Tennessee Secretary of State.
+POAs further have duties set forth in restrictions of record for the community, in their bylaws, or as prescribed to them by Planning Commissions or other governmental agencies that offer and require property owners' associations where subdivisions have common areas to be maintained.

 Melanie Davis represents over fifty property owners' associations and condominium owners' associations throughout East Tennessee.
 She has been representing such community associations throughout her sixteen plus years of practice.
-She deals with everyday POA concerns such as failure of owners to comply with restrictions, failure of owners to pay assessments, amendment of by-laws, and amendment of governing documents.
+She deals with everyday POA concerns such as failure of owners to comply with restrictions, failure of owners to pay assessments, amendment to bylaws, and amendment of governing documents.
 She further has represented POAs in complex litigation.

 Ms. Davis is one of only a few attorneys in East Tennessee who deals with property owners' association issues as a significant portion of her practice.

 A condominium in Tennessee is created upon the recording of a Master Deed, bylaws, a plat, and similar documents in the Register of Deeds Office declaring a property to be under condominium regime.
 A condominium association is formed under the governing documents as well to govern and manage the condominiums.
 Most of the powers of the association are delegated to a Board of Directors.